Our mission: to restore marine ecosystems

 Our 20-kilowatt solar power system generates enough electricity to power the island’s facilities.

 On the island all the constructions are sustainable, the wood of our constructions comes from old traditional houses bought by the foundation.
 All the furniture and decorative objects were made with recycled materials.

 The island’ s water supply comes from a spring on a neighbouring island.
-A 4 km long pipe carries this water gravitationally without using any energy.
+A 4 km long pipe carries this water gravitationally.
 We minimise our consumption.
 Wastewater is recycled and reused for plantation irrigation.

 The team tries to sustain itself with fruit, vegetables and meat from its organic farm.
 We eat what we grow and grow what we need!
 The first organic farm started in 2014 covers 1.2 ha.
 A second organic farm was established in 2019.